quiltdata/t4/docs/Installation.md

 $ cd catalog
 $ npm run build
 ```

 The static assets, including webpack chunks, are written to `/static`.

+For more advanced deployment scripts, see [`deploy_navigator.sh`](../deployment/deploy_navigator.sh).

 ## AWS T4 Instance (via CloudFormation)
+The following section uses CloudFormation to manage S3 buckets, ElasticSearch endpoints, and CloudFront to deploy
+a T4 instance in your VPC.

 ### Known limitations